rindPHI/pluggabl/README.md

 # SootSymbolicExecution

-A symbolic execution analysis based on the Soot analysis framework written in Kotlin.
+A symbolic execution engine based on the Soot framework written in Kotlin.
-Defines a branched forward-analysis "SymbolicExecutionAnalysis" and a transformer "SymbolicExecutionAnalysisTransformer" that can be hooked into Soot as follows:

-    val seAnalysis = Transform("jtp.symbolicexecution", SymbolicExecutionAnalysisTransformer(postProcess))
-    seAnalysis.declaredOptions = SymbolicExecutionAnalysisTransformer.getDeclaredOptions()

-    PackManager.v().getPack("jtp").add(seAnalysis)

-The analysis generally won't terminate in the presence of loops with symbolic guards, as usual for full symbolic execution.
-To address this, a transformer "CutLoopTransformation" is provided which breaks loop cycles and havocs local variables written in the body to retain soundness of the analysis.
-Alternatively, a different (not provided) transformer could be used to finitely unroll all loops in the program.
+The analysis does not use Soot's data flow analysis framework, but benefits from the translation to Jimple which heavily eases the process.

+User-provided specifications are neither required nor possible; this implementation performs "pure" (heavyweight/static) symbolic execution on Jimple code.
+Loops are treated using trivial invariants; essentially, all values changed in the loop are anonymized afterward.
+The intuition is that specifications like invariants can be used later, if necessary, to substitute or constrain these symbols.

 Complete examples on how to use the project are provided as test cases.
-Currently, there is no Main class to directly run the project as a standalone program (it's on my TODO list!).
+Currently, there is no Main class to directly run the project as a standalone program.
+The engine is instantiated as follows:

+    val analysis = SymbolicExecutionAnalysis(
+      "my.full.class.Name",
+      "int myMethodSignature(int)"
+    )

+    analysis.symbolicallyExecute()

+    // input/output symbolic states are associated to CFG
+    // nodes in the analysis object now.

 Note that this is all work in progress, and the analysis will crash for many input programs.
 The currently most complex working example is a simple parenthesis expression parser, which